-For value-added resellers, video conferencing represents a powerful business opportunity.
-With the potential for quick return on investment and improved business processes, your customers will easily see the benefits that video conferencing can provide.
+For solution providers, videoconferencing represents a powerful business opportunity.
+With the potential for a quick return on investment and improved business processes, your customers will easily see the benefits that videoconferencing can provide.

 1. Video camera or webcam

-Video conferencing wouldn’t be possible without modern camera technology.
-It’s vital that anyone communicating by video can be clearly seen, without jerky or unreliable footage getting in the way of their message.
-Camera quality has greatly improved in the last several years, and prices have steadily dropped.
+Videoconferencing wouldn’t be possible without modern video camera technology.
+It’s vital that anyone communicating by video can be clearly seen.
+Camera quality has dramatically improved in the last several years, and prices have steadily dropped.
 This means many of your customers will be able to comfortably invest in a video camera or webcam that provides clear, reliable video at a relatively high resolution.

-Similarly, a video conferencing system cannot be successful without clear, understandable audio.
-Although you can’t always control the quality of the technology on the other end of your customers’ video conferencing calls, you can ensure that their speech is captured as effectively as possible with high-quality (and well-placed) microphones.
+Similarly, a videoconferencing system cannot be successful without clear, understandable audio.
+Although you can’t always control the quality of the audio technology on the other end of your customers’ videoconferencing calls, you can ensure their speech is captured as effectively as possible with high-quality (and well-placed) microphones.

 This is also a vital piece of the puzzle.
 The codec is the hardware or software that digitally compresses both the audio and video for each conferencing session.
 Then, the “packets” are transmitted through a digital network (increasingly, IP networks) to the endpoint or endpoints.
-Look for a codec device that can achieve high compression rates so audio and video are relayed seamlessly, in real-time.
-Today, compression rates of up to 1:500 are increasingly common.
-Be sure to select a device that is standards-based and easily interoperable with other sites.
+Look for a codec such as H.264 that can achieve high compression rates so audio and video are relayed seamlessly, in real time.
+Also, be sure to select a device that is standards-based and easily interoperable with other sites.

 4. Endpoint devices

-This refers to the multiple devices that handle the video and audio output in a conferencing system, which might include a video display, loudspeakers, a telephone, TV screen, projector and more.
-These devices can be tailored to your customer’s needs, ranging from stand-alone desktop units to larger room-based systems.
+This refers to the multiple devices that handle the video and audio output in a conferencing system, including a video display, loudspeakers, a telephone, TV screen, projector and more.
+These endpoint devices can be tailored to your customer’s needs, ranging from stand-alone desktop units to larger room-based systems.
 Seek out an endpoint system that is well-established and has been proven with other customers.

-In any video conferencing deployment, it’s important to let the individual project dictate the technology chosen.
+In any videoconferencing deployment, it’s essential to let the individual project dictate the technology chosen.
 What’s “best in class” for one customer may not be for another.
-One may need a larger dedicated system, which includes all these various components in one piece of equipment.
+For example, one may need a more extensive dedicated system, which includes all these various components in one piece of equipment.
 Other customers may require the relative ease of a desktop system with individual devices added on.

 In either case, requirements such as bandwidth, firewall challenges, audio and video quality demands and connection reliability will help you determine what will be best for each customer.
 Be sure to keep their level of tech-savvy in mind as well.
 Some customers will require a much more user-friendly system than others.

-What has been your experience with the various components of video conferencing systems?
-What would you say is the most important “best-in-class requirement?
+What has been your experience with the various types of videoconferencing systems?
+What would you say is the most important best-in-class requirement?
 For more information on video camera technology, please get in touch with Tom Jones, Ingram Micro’s pro AV expert.